 - Members of Parliament

-We will provide an annual summary of how we have engaged with all stakeholders in relation to accessibility across our network in our annual Accessibility report.
+We will be applying to be part of the Inclusive Transport Leaders Scheme in 2022 and we will provide an annual summary of how we have engaged with all stakeholders in relation to accessibility across our network in our annual Accessibility report.

 B6 COLLEAGUE TRAINING